 Pneumonia is an inflammation of the lungs and airways.
 The condition can occur in cats for numerous reasons.
-Today, our the Pacific Northwest vets explain the causes, symptoms and treatment options for pneumonia in cats.
+Today, our Everett vets explain the causes, symptoms and treatment options for pneumonia in cats.

 What causes pneumonia in cats?